Leviathan2006/Leviathan2006/_posts/2025-09-21-blog-post-title-from-file-name.md

 Why do we perform Real Analysis as opposed to Rational Analysis?

 Simply stated, rational numbers are too thin.
-Taking a limit leads to convergence to irrational numbers(each of these terms will be defined but this would make sense to the reader intuitively).
+Taking a limit leads to convergence to an irrational number(each of these terms will be defined but this would make sense to the reader intuitively).

 **Euclid’s Proof by Contradiction that √2 is Irrational:**